TusharSinh96/stentography-project/README.md

 ### **Extracted Secret Message**
 ```
-Extracted Secret Data: "Hello, this is a hidden message!"
+Extracted Secret Data: "Hi How Are You"
 ```

 ## 🔐 How It Works